hoppscotch/docs/content/en/quickstart/rest.md

 #### Steps :

-1. select `POST` http method and set your API Endpoint URL
+1. Select `POST` http method and set your API Endpoint URL
 2. Add necessary Headers
 3. To add your image file click in the **body** tab and select `mulitpart/form-data` in the content-type dropdown.
 4. Give your file a name and click on the 📎 icon to select your file.